scheunemann/pelican-bib/README.md

 ...
 ```

-Creating a page with a list of publications
+Page with a list of publications
 --------------------------------------------

-A common usage is displaying a list of publications of a group or an individual.
-If you want to have a static page displaying the publications as one of the methogs above.
+To generate a page displaying the publications with one of the methods above.
 You need to add a template file and a page.

-For example, place the template above as `publications.html` in a `content/templates` and add the follwoing to your `pelicanconf.py`:
+1.) place the template above as `publications.html` in `content/templates` and add it as direct template to your webpage.
+Add in your `pelicanconf.py`:

 ```python
     THEME_TEMPLATES_OVERRIDES.append('templates')
 ```

-Now, create a new page in your page folder, e.g., 'content/pages' with the content:
+2.)
+Create a page in your page folder, e.g., 'content/pages/publications.rst' with the following metadata in your content:

 ```python
     Publications